 Located in the district of Pachacamac, this outdoor excursion can be paired with a visit to the Pachacamac archaeological site and a typical chicharrón (fried pork) sandwich in the nearby town of Lurín.

 8km (5 miles), 6-8 hours, difficult

-Standing at 4000m above sea level (13,123ft), Marcahuasi is a naturally formed stone forest with curious carvings of human faces and animals.
-Though it is considered by many locals to have healing powers, the view of a clear night sky full of stars is undeniably awe-inspiring.
+Standing at 4000m (13,123ft) above sea level, Marcahuasi is a naturally formed stone forest with curious carvings of human faces and animals.
+It is considered by many locals to have healing powers and the view of a clear night sky full of stars is undeniably awe-inspiring.

 With a quick elevation gain, it is important that hikers of all levels are acclimatized before ascending to Marcahuasi.
-Horses and donkeys can be rented when paying the entrance fee of 5 Peruvian soles at San Pedro de Casta.
+Horses and donkeys can be rented when paying the entrance fee of five Peruvian soles (S5) at San Pedro de Casta.

 Best day hike in Huaraz

 Located in Huascarán National Park, Laguna 69 is one of the most picturesque places in Peru – if not all of South America – and yet only a handful of tourists that visit the Andean nation make the time to visit it.
 With snow-capped mountains in the backdrop, the still turquoise water is absolutely stunning and well worth the climb.